YellaUmbrella-tv/node-windows-root-certs-napi/readme.md

-# node-windows-root-certs
+# node-windows-root-certs-napi

 Enables use of Windows root certificates in nodejs directly, without environment settings or certificate files.

-Tested on node 12.10.0
+This version runs on node 18, 20, 22 (and possibly others which have n-api v9)

 # Uses for this module: